zerowastefestival/zerowastefestival.github.io/_posts/zero-waste/2020-02-15-shopping-dublin.md

 ## More Stores

 You can also find more zero waste stores on the [ZeroWasteMap.org](https://zerowastemap.org/) and [GoZero.ie](http://gozero.ie).
 Don't hesitate to get in touch if you want to be featured here or to request changes about your listing!
+Zero Waste Festivals also include markets, so make sure to join us at the next festival to shop zero waste and get to know about new shops!